Srisailam Travel Guide – 2-Day Itinerary of Temples, Caves & Nature Trails

 Winter (October to February)

 This is the best season to visit Srisailam.
-The weather stays cool and pleasant, between 15°C to 25°C—perfect for exploring temples, viewpoints, and forest trails.
+The weather stays cool and pleasant, between 15°C and 25°C—perfect for exploring temples, viewpoints, and forest trails.
 It’s also the time of Maha Shivaratri, when the Mallikarjuna Temple comes alive with devotion and vibrant rituals.

 Monsoon (June to September)